Images Index> 20th & 21st Century, Matlock> This page

 [3] Thomas was a teenager in the 1881 census.

-[4] "Derbyshire Times and Chesterfield Herald", 21 April 1894.
+[5] "Derbyshire Times", 21 April 1894.
 Notice.
 William Crowder, hand-made hosiery manufacturer of Wellington House, Matlock Bank, thanked numerous friends for the kind support they have given him and announced his nephew would run the business from 1st May 1894 onwards.

-[5] He was still with his uncle after he married - see the 1891 census.
+[7] He was still living with his uncle after he married - see the 1891 census.
 Ten years later, in the 1901 census, all his children had been born and Eliza Crowder was then living a couple of houses below the Johnson family.
+She passed way in 1917.

 [8] The 1911 census is available on Find My Past.